jmangott/atropos/README.md

 ## Output
-`kinetic-cme` automatically creates a folder in `output/` named `kFilename`, which is set in the `parameter.hpp` file.
+`hierarchical-cme` automatically creates a folder in `output/` with a name set by the `-o`/`--output` parameter.
-The low-rank factors and coupling coefficients as well as the chosen model parameters are stored in this folder as `output_t<ts>.nc` (`<ts>` denotes the time step) in intervals according to the parameter `kSnapshot`.
+The low-rank factors and coupling coefficients as well as the chosen model parameters are stored in this folder as `output_t<ts>.nc` (`<ts>` denotes the time step) in intervals according to the `-s`/`--snapshot` parameter.

 <!-- TODO: Describe the structure of the .netCDF file -->

 ## Example problems
-Input generation scripts for the example problems (toggle switch, lambda phage and BAX pore aggregation) are provided in `scripts/input/example_setups`, model files can be found in `include/models`.
+Input generation scripts for the example problems (toggle switch, lambda phage and BAX pore aggregation) are provided in `scripts/input/` and model files can be found in `scripts/models`.

 Interactive Python notebooks for comparison of the DLR results with reference solutions for the example problems can be found in `scripts/output`.

-Before executing the notebooks, one has to generate the output files with `kinetic-cme` and the corresponding reference solutions.
-These can in turn be generated with the notebooks located in `scripts/reference_solutions`.
-Furthermore, a `plots` directory has to be created.
+Before executing the notebooks, one has to generate the output files with `hierarchical-cme` and the corresponding reference solutions.
+These can in turn be generated with the scripts located in `scripts/reference_solutions`.

 ## References
 [^fn1]: Ceruti, G., Lubich, C., and Walach, H.: Time integration of Tree Tensor networks", SIAM J. Numer.
 Anal. **59** (2021)